davarques/Investment-Portfolio-Analysis/README.md

   - Create a scatter plot comparing the returns of two specific assets.

 - **Exercise 3: Portfolio Analysis**
-  - Analyze the portfolio's weights (%) characteristics:
-    - Visualize weights in an area map chart.
-    - Calculate annual return and volatility.
-    - Group and visualize portfolio by asset type.

-## Additional Tasks:
   - Create an area chart of the asset weights.
   - Plot the historical cumulative returns of the portfolio.
   - Calculate the annualized return of the portfolio.
   -  Determine the annualized volatility of the portfolio (using an annualization factor of 261 days).
-- Produce an area chart grouping asset weights by their categories, as detailed in the asset_information_data.csv.
+  -  Produce an area chart grouping asset weights by their categories, as detailed in the `asset_information_data.csv`.